worldbank/rissk/README.md

    - For the **Paradata**, under Data Type, select the option labelled **Paradata**. <details><summary>Click to see a screenshot of the selected export options for Paradata.</summary>![Export options Paradata](images/export_para.png)</details>

 3. **Place export files into the export folder**: Place both ZIP files into the `<export_path>` folder.
 Do not modify, rename or unzip the files.
 The folder should contain only the Main Survey Data and Paradata export files for a single version.
 4. **Compatible versions**: If multiple versions of the **same** survey template (questionnaire) are compatible and you wish to evaluate them together, export both, the Main Survey Data and Paradata for all versions.
 Place the unmodified ZIP files into the `<export_path>` folder.
-When running the package, you will need to specify option `survey_versions=all` (see Step 2 in the subsection Running the package). **Do not include** export files from different survey templates (questionnaires).
+When running the package, you will need to specify option `survey_version=all` (see Step 2 in the subsection Running the package). **Do not include** export files from different survey templates (questionnaires).

 ## Running the package